 I certainly remember people skating on the broad during hard winters.
 It was during one of those severe spells that Wroxham Broad iced over and Eric Stevenson, the blacksmith, drove his car across it.

 Opposite Interiors, then still a garage but owned at that time by Brian Jermyn, there was a group of cottages with walls and windows right up to the pavement.
-Next to this was the grander house owned by Dr Shields, one of the two village doctors, which had a tempting garden gate set in the wall.
+Next to this was the grander house owned by Dr Bennet, one of the two village doctors, which had a tempting garden gate set in the high wall fronting the property.
 I say “tempting” because as a child I had a habit of knocking on it each time I passed until one day it was opened too suddenly by an irate gardener.
+Dr. Bennet later moved to Cranbrook, on the corner of the Norwich Road and The Avenue.

-The other Wroxham doctor at the time was Dr Bennet, who lived in the house on the corner of the Avenue.
+The other Wroxham doctor at the time was Dr Shields, who lived in Hoveton.
 Both were much loved in the village not just for their medical expertise but also for their old-world charm and caring bedside manner.
 You could be confident in those days that if you were seriously ill they would visit you as soon as they could either day or night.

 On the right where the library and Bridgewater Place now stands was a large triangular meadow often partly under water in the rainy season.